 “Scope” defines the sphere of my personal life.
 Our scope shows the range we have under control and where we are effective in what we do.
 Our observations usually are right when things are within our scope.
 Scope is different for everybody, even when people belong to the same team.
 How far your scope reaches, depends on education, schooling and experience, but also on personal qualities like open mindset and change tolerance.
 As our scope is not limited by the boundaries of structures, we can use it to glue pyramids together, or we can decide to change membership based on new information we received from elsewhere.
 In general, people do not pay that much attention to their scope.
-To most of us, self-evidently it’s the environment we live in.
+To most of us, self-evidently it’s the comfort zone environment we live in.
 Even stronger: many people think they know the entire world, but in fact only notice their own limited scope.
-Because within your scope, life is manageable and more or less under control, there are not too many strange and unexplained things.
+Because within your scope, life is manageable and more or less under control, there are not too many strange or unexplained things.
 Living within their scope usually pleases people, and that’s how the masses are kept quiet by the mighty few who govern the world.
 Just make sure each and everyone has a scope that satisfies, and most people will not ask for more.
-By stimulating limited scope expansion, it feels like we have no limits.
-The media offer us informative programs, like books, documentaries and movies with suspense and hidden messages, and discussion fora satisfy our curiosity.
+By stimulating limited scope expansion, it feels like we have no limits at all.
+The media offer us informative programs, such as books, documentaries and movies with suspense and hidden messages, and discussion fora satisfy our curiosity.
 Everyone has his or her own scope, and (unlike the crystal globes shown in the picture) these overlap each other continuously.
 In the overlap, that’s where we get in touch with each other and communicate, work together.
 But we also have a private sphere, almost like a physical shell around us, with no public overlap at all, where we allow only very few people.

+Even though our scope feels infinite, in the real world it is a limitation.
 “Scope” behaves a bit like a light source, or a distant star.
 We know that at close distance the light intensity is very high, but the farther away, the weaker the light is.
 Not sure if this inverse square law also holds for our brain, but the general idea is valid.
 My scope starts with my brain at the center, and gradually fades as my senses and conceptual thinking become less effective.
-Details start to escape my mind.
+Details begin to escape my mind.
 Being confronted with completely new situations or information my brain must change its scope, and that takes time as we always seek consistency with what we knew beforehand.
 Misunderstandings and conflicts occur in the outer regions of our scope where information uncertainty is high.
 Through training and experience one can expand the scope.
 But it’s also possible to create a larger controlled area by combining scopes of multiple people.
 Based on trust, I can make use of someone else’s experience and knowledge.
 That is what happens in a pyramid construction.
 We’re not all the same, just like a soccer team cannot have just defenders or spearheads.
 Diversity always makes a team stronger.

 But regardless of how we organize ourselves, at a certain moment things start getting obscure.
 Our scope cannot be expanded endlessly.
 Once we feel we’re looking through fog or clouds, we’re at the point where our scope is gone.
 When we leave the well-known personal sphere behind, we discover that the world is not that transparent at all….
 That’s where the concept of “levels” comes up!